zunzun/tkInterFit/README.txt

 see http://commonproblems.readthedocs.io/en/latest/

-Step 1: Install Python 3, scipy and matplotlib
+Step 1: Install Python 3, tk, scipy and matplotlib

 On Debian or Ubuntu Linux, you can use this command: